saltconf/salt35/local-information/index.md

 ## Venue

 All talks and posters at SALT35 will take place in the Science Center at 1 Oxford Street, just outside Harvard Yard.
+The conference dinner on May 21st will be held at the Cambridge Queen's Head Pub right across the road from the Science Center.

 <hr/>